dr1rrb/docker-plex-win/README.md

 ```

 For the remote access, you have to [forward the 32400/TCP](https://support.plex.tv/articles/200931138-troubleshooting-remote-access/)
 to your Plex instance.
-For this we recommand to fix the MAC address of your container using `--mac-address d0:c8:32:12:23:56`
+For this we recommand to fix the MAC address of your container using `--mac-address d0:c8:32:12:23:56`,
+and then, on your router, setup a DHCP reservation and the port mapping.

 ### Volumes
 * `C:\Plex`: Directory for the configuration of your plex instance